- Chart

 - Acquisition Price (USD millions): 19000

-- Strategic Rationale: To acquire a leading global messaging platform, providing a vast user base and potential for future monetization and integration with Meta's ecosystem.
+- Strategic Rationale: To acquire the world's largest mobile messaging service, securing a dominant position in global communication and opening doors for future monetization and integration into Meta's broader ecosystem.

 Oculus VR